deanwampler/command-line-arguments/README.markdown

 The first lines of the string that *don't* have leading whitespace are interpreted as lines to show as part of the corresponding help message, including an example of how to invoke the program and zero or more additional descriptions.

 Next come the command-line options, one per line.
 Each must start with whitespace, followed by zero or more flags separated by `|`.
 There can be at most one option that has no flags.
 It is used to provide a help message for how command-line tokens that aren't associated with flags will be interpreted.
 (Note that the library will still handle these tokens whether or not you specify a line like this.)

+To indicate that an option can be omitted by the user (i.e., it's truly _optional_), the flags and name must be wrapped in `[...]`.
+Otherwise, the user must specify the option explicitly on the command line.
+However, if a default value is specified (discussed next), it makes an option _optional_ anyway.
+The purpose of the optional feature is to indicate to the user which arguments are required and to automatically report missing arguments as errors.

+In this example, all are optional except for the `--input` and `others` arguments.

 The center "column" specifies the type of the option and an optional default value, which is indicated with an equals `=` sign.
 The following "types" are supported: